Andreas Axelsson

 Andreas Axelsson is a Swedish musician, best known as a guitarist in progressive death metal band Edge of Sanity.
-Before he joined Edge of Sanity, Axelsson was the singer in black metal band Marduk, though he only appeared on their first release, Dark Endless.
+Edge of Sanity was formed in 1989 by Dan Swanö and Axelsson, who would remain together in the band from its inception until it disbanded in 2003.
+In 1996, Edge of Sanity released Crimson, which became notable for its single 40-minute track.

-In 2014 he joined Disfear where he currently is on bass duty.
+Before joining Edge of Sanity, Axelsson was the singer in black metal band Marduk, though he only appeared on their first release, Dark Endless.
+In 2014, he joined Disfear playing bass.
+In 2016, Axelsson joined with Tomas Lindberg, Adrian Erlandsson, and Fredrik Wallenberg to launch supergroup, The Lurking Fear.